Navigating the workflow¶

 Run a regular CWatM flow.
 This is done from the database and can be run in sequence from the calibration set up.
 By clicking the yellow arrow before the export tool, one can choose which scenario to run into CWatM.

 With this section, it is possible to run the CWatM model in junction with IRENA FlexTool.
 The main workflow here is to be able to set a rolling period where the hydrology model is run and then pass the results to IRENA FlexTool.
-Extra steps to setup the IRENA FlexTool model are required and are explained in section (Soon to come)
+Extra steps to setup the IRENA FlexTool model are required and are explained in the coupling section.
+Note that the coupling could be generalised for sequential coupling with any model.